 This post may contain affiliate links.

-Your kids will love building their fine motor muscles as they lace up this super fun Frankenstein paper plate craft!
-Perfect for your Halloween crafting.
+Kids will love building their fine motor muscles as they lace up this super fun Frankenstein paper plate craft.
+Perfect for Halloween preschool activities!

 This not-so-spooky paper plate craft uses supplies you’ve likely already got on hand.
 So, let’s get started!